NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/mcp_server_k8s.md

 - Python >= 3.10
 - Access to a Kubernetes environment with NetApp Trident installed and configured.

-### Getting Started

 To run the MCP tools from the MCP server, a valid kubeconfig file must be present on the local host.
-Refer [this section from the main README](../README.md#getting-started-standard-usage) of the NetApp DataOps Toolkit for Kubernetes to learn more.
+Refer [this section from the main README](../README.md#getting-started) of the NetApp DataOps Toolkit for Kubernetes to learn more.

 ### Usage Instructions